The Bald Eagle (Haliaeetus leucocephalus) is one of the most emblematic and recognizable North American birds.

 The bill is now bright yellow.

-The eyes (iris) is yellowish-white.
+The eyes (iris) are yellowish-white.
 The legs become bright yellow.

 The tail turns overall white but still may show some brown flecking, in some individuals.